Unleash/unleash-client-java/README.md

 This will then start using OkHttp instead of HttpURLConnection.

 ### Metrics sender
-The Unleash Java client now supports using your own metrics sender.
+The Unleash Java client supports using your own metrics sender.
 The Config builder has been expanded to accept a `io.getunleash.util.MetricsSenderFactory` which should be a `Function<UnleashConfig, MetricsSender>`.

 If you want to use OkHttp instead of HttpURLConnection you'll need a dependency on okhttp